alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 The logic goes like this:

-* The puzzle is constructable, because I'm looking at it.
+* The puzzle is constructible, because I'm looking at it.
 * If this overconstrained theory X is how the puzzle works, it would not be possible to construct this puzzle.
 * Therefore, X can't be how the puzzle works.